-I like to build and create things.
-There are many mediums I've worked with including wood, leather, paint and fiber.
-I would love to pursue them all, but clay is the one that I've stuck to over the years.
-I began pursuing ceramics in 2001 during my career as an Art Director in the publishing industry.
+I enjoy to building and creating things.
+There are many mediums I've explored including wood, leather, paint and fiber.
+It would be wonderful to pursue them all, but clay is the medium I've focused on over the years.
+I began exploring ceramics in 2001 during my career as an Art Director in the publishing industry.
 I've designed for companies such as American Express Custom Publishing, Town + Country magazine, J.Crew, Travel + Leisure magazine, Food + Wine magazine, Gaiam, and Interweave Press.
 In 2005, I moved to Boulder, Colorado from New York City to pursue a post baccalaureate in ceramics at the University of Colorado.
-Since then, I am continuing to explore and create in my studio in Boulder.
+Since then, I continue working as a designer and exploring in my studio in Boulder.

-Working in clay is like being back in kindergarten.
+Even though I’ve been working with clay for over 10 years, it still harkens back to being in kindergarten.
 Remember playing with circle, square, and triangle blocks?
 Frederick Froebel’s premise as the creator of the concept of kindergarten is that free activity and the impulse to explore is motivated by intellectual curiosity.
-Being in a space where we are free to discover and explore is truly a gift.
+Having the opportunity to be free to discover and explore this curiosity is truly a gift.

+I relate to.
 Clay, as a medium, allows me to feel untethered and yet fully engaged.
 Its qualities are forgiving with endless possibilities.
-It comes from the Earth.